 The good news about investing in relationship marketing is that you can measure the results and show these to Management.
 There’s bad news too!
 You can’t hide behind, “But the business would have declined even more without it,” excuse unless it’s actually true.

-So, here are some practical ways to make sure that you’re delivering the largest profit bang for every marketing buck:
+So, here are eight tips that improve the ROI of your Loyalty Program.
+These are some effective ways to make sure that you’re delivering the largest profit bang for every marketing buck: